-- Placement: Relationship of the proposed artwork to site.
+- Artistic Merit: Relevant to the City's mission, goals, and values and appropriate for the community it serves.
+Artwork reflects diversity in style, scale, media, and artistic sources as well as diverse cultural communities and perspectives. - Placement: Relationship of the proposed artwork to site.
 Works of art must be compatible in scale, material, form, and content with their surroundings.
-Consideration should be given to the architectural, historical, geographical, and social/cultural context of the site. - Fabrication and Installation: Any obstacles to installation, projected costs realistic, cost professionally assessed by qualified technical support and fabrication contractors. - Maintenance: Suitable for outdoor/indoor environments, durable materials, lifespan limits, protection from vandalism, and cost to maintain. - Liability and safety: Project address potential safety hazards, complies with building code requirements, provides stamped and signed plans by professional engineers, and implements appropriate security measures. - Financially Feasible: Project is financially supported and/or self-funded to protect, maintain, and conserve works of art on public property.
+Consideration should be given to the architectural, historical, geographical, and social/cultural context of the site. - Fabrication and Installation: Any obstacles to installation, projected costs realistic, cost professionally assessed by qualified technical support and fabrication contractors. - Maintenance: Suitable for outdoor/indoor environments, durable materials, lifespan limits, protection from vandalism, and cost to maintain. - Liability and Safety: Project address potential safety hazards, complies with building code requirements, provides stamped and signed plans by professional engineers, and implements appropriate security measures. - Financially Feasible: Project is financially supported and/or self-funded to protect, maintain, and conserve works of art on public property.

-The Public Arts Application for installation of the Azadi Tower was submitted for formal review by the Committee on December 18, 2023.
-The Public Arts Application, presented as Attachment 2, includes supporting documents for the proposed installation of the Azadi Tower.
-The Azadi Tower is a replica of the Monumental Azadi Tower located in Tehran, Iran.
+The Public Arts Application for installation of the Tower was submitted for formal review by the Committee on December 18, 2023.
+The Public Arts Application, presented as Attachment 3, includes supporting documents for the proposed installation of the Tower.
+The Tower is a replica of the Monumental Azadi Tower located in Tehran, Iran.
 The Monumental Azadi Tower, installed in 1971 and replaced in 1975, was developed to invite visitors to discover Iran's geographic and natural diversity along with its fundamental historical elements.

-The proposed Azadi Tower aims to inspire hope for the future and instill a sense of pride, unity, and civic responsibility among the residents of Irvine.
+The proposed Tower aims to inspire hope for the future and instill a sense of pride, unity, and civic responsibility among the residents of Irvine.
 The Monument will serve to promote a collective commitment to safeguarding and cherishing the values of freedom and democracy.
 Additionally, the Monument will remind residents of the importance of preserving and safeguarding our freedoms and human rights.

-The proposed Azadi Tower will include the following design features:
+The proposed Tower will include the following design features:

-- 36 feet high by 50.39 feet wide by 32.45 feet deep and will weigh 125 pounds. - Cast in a high-quality silicon bronze and finished with a golden bronze patina. - Installed on a three-foot-high gray and white granite base.
+- 36 inches high by 50.39 inches wide by 32.45 inches deep and will weigh 125 pounds. - Cast in a high-quality silicon bronze and finished with a golden bronze patina. - Installed on a three-foot-high gray and white granite base.